itskme/js-active-clock/readme.md

 Today I learned how to make time change actively in JS.
 You can downlaod the documents into a folder and have a look!

+Check out a live demo of the latest version [here](https://itskme.github.io/js-active-clock/).